-The Glastonbury Mental Health Network aims to connect local people with projects, practitioners, services and events that can support and improve mental health and wellbeing
+Glastonbury Mental Health Network delivers projects, training and services to support and improve the mental health and wellbeing of our local community.

-Our website is intended as a first port of call for anyone who is struggling with their mental health.
-It’s a place to find out about professional and peer support, and be guided on the journey towards healing and greater self-understanding.
+Our website is intended as a first port of call for anyone who is struggling with their mental health, or looking to improve their mental wellbeing.
+It’s a place to find out about community, peer and professional support, and be guided on the journey towards healing and greater self-understanding.

-We want to build links between those with a professional and personal interest in mental health, and create opportunities for networking, sharing ideas and resources, and increasing knowledge and understanding.
-If you’d like to find out more, please sign up to our quarterly newsletter.
+We want to build links between those with a personal or professional interest in mental health, and create opportunities for networking, sharing ideas and resources – and increasing knowledge and understanding.
+If you’d like to find out more, please sign up to our quarterly newsletter or contact us

 Breaking down the stigma surrounding mental health is a key part of our vision, and promoting a culture of openness around our mental health experiences and deeper human needs.